QinLab/SARS2-DeepLearning2024/decision_tree/README.md

 # Decision Trees

 ## 1. Preparing data
-Because of limitations on memory we cannot use the entire training and test datasets for the 2-layer CNN, then we selected 2,000 sequences from each VOC, splitting 20% of them for testing.
+Because of limitations on memory, for decision trees we cannot use the entire training and test datasets we used for the 2-layer CNN, then we selected 2,000 sequences from each VOC, splitting 20% of them for testing.

 To create these datasets, first create a folder named `data`, then run:
 ```